Katanning

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The transport analysis indicates two active stops operating within Katanning, offering a mix of bus services.
-These stops are served by three unique routes, collectively offering 13 weekly passenger trips.
-Transport accessibility is rated as limited, with residents typically located 933 meters from the nearest stop.
-As a primarily residential area, most residents commute outward, with car being the dominant mode at 89%, while 5% walk.
+Public transport analysis reveals 2 active transport stops operating within Katanning comprising a mix of buses.
+These stops are serviced by 3 individual routes, collectively providing 13 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically located 933 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward - car remains the dominant mode at 89%, with 5% walking.
 Vehicle ownership averages 1.4 per dwelling, below the regional average.
-According to the 2021 Census, a relatively low 3.1% of residents work from home, which may reflect COVID-19 conditions.
+A relatively low 3.1% of residents work from home (2021 Census; may reflect COVID-19 conditions).

-Service frequency averages one trip per day across all routes, equating to approximately six weekly trips per individual stop.
+Service frequency averages 1 trips per day across all routes, equating to approximately 6 weekly trips per individual stop.

 Frequently Asked Questions - Transport